aphp/edsnlp/docs/pipelines/ner/disorders/CKD.md

 # CKD

-The `eds.CKD` pipeline component extracts mentions of CKD (Chronic Kidney Disease).
+The `eds.ckd` pipeline component extracts mentions of CKD (Chronic Kidney Disease).
 It will notably match:

 - Mentions of various diseases (see below)
 - Kidney transplantation